-This week, I’m having two nights away from my family up on the Central Coast, which is less than two hours from where I live in Sydney.
-I’ve been doing a lot of bushwalking, meandering down streets to gawk at people’s gardens, and staring at the sea.
-It’s been a fantastic reset of my nervous system.
+A few years ago, I started taking a retreat by myself, away from my family.
+I love to do bushwalking, meandering down streets to gawk at people’s gardens, and staring at the sea.
+It’s a fantastic reset for my nervous system.

 When your nervous system is under stress, you don’t make good decisions.
 In fact, you may make more rash decisions in the hope of removing the decision from your plate.

-Every quarter, I facilitate quarterly business planning workshops as part of my Momentum membership.
+Every quarter, I facilitate quarterly business planning workshops.
 The first thing we do is take a breath, sitting in silence to calm ourselves and turn nervous energy into centred focus.
 Then we move onto reviewing and reflecting.